I watched terrified Britons flee Lebanon in 2006 – I fear it will happen again

 It was to be the largest evacuation of British citizens since Dunkirk in the Second World War.
 Codenamed Operation Highbrow, five UK warships assembled to rescue those who wished to escape.
 In the end, 4,500 people took up the offer.

-On 21 July, the relief operation was led by HMS Bulwark, an 18,5000-ton amphibious assault ship tasked with bringing people to safety.
+On 21 July, the relief operation was led by HMS Bulwark, an 18,400-ton amphibious assault ship tasked with bringing people to safety.

 I was part of a trio of British journalists – one TV broadcaster, one reporter and one photographer – flown by Chinook from RAF Akrotiri in southern Cyprus to cover the operation.